TSENGNGUON/num_feed_api/OAUTH_TESTING_GUIDE.md

 Once you have real tokens, you can:
 1. Update `OAuthServiceImpl` to verify the tokens
-2. Extract userDto information from verified tokens
+2. Extract user information from verified tokens
 3. Test the full OAuth flow

 ---